monktastic/no-more-contempt/scratch/intros.md

+As much as we may want to defeat evil in the world, an aspect of our mind continually sabotages our efforts.
+Moreover, part of us _knows_ that we're doing this.
+This is extremely difficult to admit — but it is only by appreciating that very difficulty that we begin to see the astonishing trap in which nearly all of humanity is caught...

+---

+Is it possible to fight evil without losing our humanity?
+And why _shouldn't_ we lose it?
+What could be wrong with using a bit of darkness to combat the darkness?

+---

+Compassion — especially for "bad people" — is profoundly misunderstood.
+It turns out it's a _motivated_ misunderstanding.
+There's something our minds don't want us to see.

+---

 Looking at the state of the world, you could be forgiven for believing that there's an _evil global conspiracy_ pulling the strings from behind the scenes.
 In a sense, there is — but it's not the one that you're probably thinking of.

----

-When we encounter darkness in the world, we feel morally licensed — obliged, even — to sprinkle in a little of our own.
-We are just giving them a taste of their own medicine or... something.

 ---